Khartoum International Airport

+History

-The current airport originated as the Royal Air Force airfield Gordon's Tree.
-By January 1940 No. 223 Squadron RAF was located at Gordon's Tree, in the south of Khartoum.
-Later the area became known as El Shajjara ('the tree', of course once 'Gordon's Tree').
-By January 1942 No. 71 Operational Training Unit RAF was operating from the airfield; among aircraft operated were Curtiss Tomahawks and Vickers Wellesleys.
+The airport originated as the Royal Air Force airfield Gordon's Tree.
+By January 1940, No. 223 Squadron RAF was located at Gordon's Tree, in the south of Khartoum.
+Later the area became known as El Shajjara ("The Tree").
+By January 1942, No. 71 Operational Training Unit (OTU) RAF was operating from the airfield; among aircraft operated were Curtiss Tomahawks and Vickers Wellesleys.
 Reportedly the OTU had at one stage 50 Harvards and 20 Hurricane fighters on strength.

-Sudanese independence was granted in January 1956.
+Sudanese independence was granted on 1 January 1956.
 The last Royal Air Force flying unit reported at Khartoum was No. 8 Squadron RAF, which arrived in November 1953, and stayed until July 1956.